Motorhome testing in the North: Hobby in search of the cold

 Good grip on the road

-We had agreed to run an Optima ontour from Tromsø to Oslo.
-There were thus four days and far better experiences with this.
-We really wanted to test winter properties on northern Norwegian winter roads in mid-February.
+We had agreed to drive an Optima ontour from Tromsø to Oslo.
+It was thus four days and far better experiences with this.
+We really got to test the winter properties on northern Norwegian winter roads in mid-February.
 Let's take the driving characteristics first.
-The Hobby Optima ontour is built on a front-wheel-drive Citron Jumper.
-It has a six-speed manual transmission and a two-liter engine on the 130 hp.
+The Hobby Optima ontour is built on a front-wheel drive Citron Jumper.
+It has a six-speed manual transmission and a two-liter engine of 130 hp.
 The engine uses AdBlue.
 The model is 216 cm wide and has a length of 678 cm.
-The total weight is 3500 kg and the load capacity is given to 618 kg.
+The total weight is 3500 kg and the load capacity is stated at 618 kg.